 Mulan has already stolen her father’s armour and gone out to join the army at this point in the plot, and it makes very little effort to explain what you missed.
 She’s accompanied by Mushu, still voiced by Mark Moseley, who appears in this scene as a shadow on a rock in reminiscence of his introduction to Mulan in the film.
-There’s been a script change from the film: Mulan and Mushu already know one another and Mushu is just being reflected on the rock to set up a cheap comedy bit later in the scene.
+There’s been a script change from the film: Mulan and Mushu already know one another and Mushu is only casting a shadow on the rock to set up a cheap comedy bit later in the scene.
 He and Mulan discuss ambushing Shan-Yu (why didn’t I realize he was in the very next valley…?
 I feel silly!) but they’re interrupted by the arrival of Sora and the gang and forget all about their ambush in the process.
 This was probably done because their ambush relied on Shan-Yu being in rural China and was best shoved under a rug by the writing team.

 Sora and the gang do not arrive… peaceably.
 They arrive in the thicket and Sora and Donald presume Mushu’s scary shadow is a Heartless, which is I think is a fair assumption?
-I mean, the developers lose points for setting up this highly arbitrary scenario where Mulan had to talk to a rock for no reason about a subject that not only makes no sense but is in the opposite direction, but once the setup is in place, I think Sora and Donald are making a safe bet.
+I mean, the developers lose points for setting up this highly arbitrary scenario where Mulan had to talk to a rock for no reason about a subject that not only makes no sense but is taking place in the opposite direction from Mushu’s rock, but once the setup is in place, I think Sora and Donald are making a safe bet.
 Goofy objects, but he’s got no reason to do so.
 Mushu looks exactly like the monsters that are covering the land so thick you could make a carpet out of them.

 Sora and Donald charge in (…unarmed…), but all the confusion is straightened out when Mushu comes into the light.
 Sora recognizes him, which is always confusing.
 My brain goes: “How does he… oh!
 The Summon!
 That Summon that I never used!”
 I’m not the only one.
 My favourite reference to this problem is in the KH2 manga, where Sora doesn’t recognize Mushu, but Mushu insists that he should… so he breaks the fourth wall, skims through a copy of the KH1 manga, and realizes that he was never included!
 It’s fun to see Amano admit to an innocent mistake, and it’s a mistake anyone could have made because Mushu honestly wasn’t important in KH1!

-Mushu knows an opportunity when he sees one, and overblows his role in KH1 so that he can say Sora, Donald and Goofy owe the Fa family a mountain of debt that they could repay by helping Mulan succeed in the army.
+Mushu knows an opportunity when he sees one, and overblows his role in KH1 so that he can say that Sora, Donald and Goofy owe the Fa family a mountain of debt that they could repay by helping Mulan succeed in the army.
 Goofy, still playing the role of psychic, recognizes that “Ping” is a woman in disguise, which I probably shouldn’t rag on.
 She has been doing a terrible job maintaining a consistent disguise during the scene.
-Sora and Donald haven’t noticed, of course, because ha ha! our heroes are idiots! *sitcom shrug*
+Sora and Donald haven’t noticed, of course, because ha ha!
+Our heroes are idiots! *sitcom shrug*

 “Ping” joins your party at this point.
 Or rather, Ping shoves her (his? their?) way into the party “and cannot be switched out for some time.”
 Shit, game, lay it on!
 But the game’s warning is serious.
 You won’t be able to take Ping out of the party until 75% of the way through the world, and she suuuuucks.
-That’s the point of the narrative, after all.
+That’s literally the focus of this training arc, after all!
 Not only are her stats bad and her abilities limited, but her basic attacks are also subpar, including a vague exploratory prodding with her sword instead of a proper stabbing attack, and even the “ability” to trip!
 Part-way through the world, Ping gets Hyper Healing, the KH2 equivalent to Second Wind, but that’s it.
 I consider it best to take Donald as your only competent ally for this world, as you’ll appreciate his Cure spell, but since Goofy is tied to Valour Form, you’ll want to have him in play from time to time.
 Thankfully, KH2 offers a quick party-switching mechanic using the action menu… even if I tend to forget about it.
 I’ll discuss why later on.